The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/best-in-slot.md

     link: 8064c028-c64a-482f-a74c-75e158f34d9b
   - type: etro
     description: Syncing gear is currently not a viable option for this fight due to the massive loss of substats from materia.
+The relic weapon is an exception.
-    name: TOP Prog BiS
+    name: TOP BiS
-    link: de153cb0-05e7-4f23-a924-1fc28c7ae8db
+    link: d83f9fff-378e-4555-99d8-8e90575d688f
   - type: etro
     description: Syncing gear is currently not a viable option for this fight due to the massive loss of substats from materia.
-    name: TOP Weapon BiS
-    link: 59d3afe5-e7ac-465b-a0f5-7440efe389e3
-  - type: etro
-    description: Syncing gear is currently not a viable option for this fight due to the massive loss of substats from materia.
-    name: DSR Prog BiS
-    link: bb9d14b8-fcb4-4f3b-b560-3ab79d1a550c
-  - type: etro
-    description: Syncing gear is currently not a viable option for this fight due to the massive loss of substats from materia.
+The relic weapon is an exception.
-    name: DSR Weapon BiS
+    name: DSR BiS
-    link: 5b4391a1-bfb5-4cf6-91f2-d9fa4f1d4767
+    link: 555df43d-4012-4757-96da-3f68fca985d0
   - type: etro
     description: Gear pieces with equal stats can be used instead of the listed i600 pieces as long as they are above i595.